-Green’s Pool is a golden crescent beach in a calm bay with crystal clear water, perfect for snorkelling around the big boulders scattered around the shore.
-It’s so peaceful, and would be a great spot for kids if you happen to have some with you.
+Green’s Pool is a golden crescent beach in a calm bay with crystal clear water, perfect for snorkeling around the big boulders scattered around the shore.
+It’s so peaceful and would be a great spot for kids if you happen to have some with you.

 If you follow the rocks to the left you’ll eventually find yourself looking down to another even more secluded beach lying in the shadows of the Elephant Rocks, aptly named for the shape and size of them, lined up in the water like an oversized, slightly disfigured herd of elephants.